-A student in good academic standing may request a leave of absence for up to 180 days in any 12-month period.
-To initiate a leave of absence, a student should meet with his or her adviser and complete a Leave of Absence Form.
+Students in good academic standing may request a leave of absence for up to 180 days in any 12-month period.
+Leaves of absence may not be used for study away.
+To initiate a leave of absence, students should meet with their adviser and complete a Leave of Absence Form.
 The request is then forwarded to the Assistant Dean of Student Life for Advising for approval.
-Documentation of the reason for the leave of absence (medical or otherwise) should accompany the student's request for a leave.
+Documentation of the reason for the leave of absence (medical or otherwise) should accompany the request for a leave.
 The request, when approved, and any accompanying documentation will be forwarded to the Registrar for processing and placed in the student's academic file.

-Deadlines for applications for leaves are always the Monday prior to the start of course registration for the subsequent semester.
+The deadline for applications is the Monday prior to the start of course registration for the subsequent semester.

-In the event a Leave of Absence is approved, the student's status will be noted as "On Leave."
+When a Leave of Absence is approved, student status will be noted as "On Leave."
 If a leave is not approved, students have the right to appeal the decision to the Dean of Student Life within two weeks of the date of the denial of leave.
 There are two kinds of leaves:

-1. A Leave of Absence Mid Semester: This type of leave is requested when a semester is in active session.
+1. A Leave of Absence Mid Semester: This type of leave is requested when a semester is in active session\.
 In this case, all courses for which the student is registered will be temporarily designated as Incomplete/Leave of Absence (IL).